Tbilisi for Digital Nomads

 As for restaurants, Tbilisi has a wide variety of places to eat, with both traditional and modern cuisine on offer.
 If you are craving the taste of fast food then you have McDonalds, Burger King and KFC as well as a wide variety of local fast food options where you can eat for as little as $1.
 One of the most popular street food items is Shwarma, which is similar to a kebab.

-Traditional restaurants in Tbilisi offer a range of local dishes and a true Georgian experience, so if you are looking for something different then Midamo Restaurant might be a good place to go.
+Traditional restaurants in Tbilisi offer a range of local dishes and a true Georgian experience, so if you are looking for something different, then kneina might be a good place to go.
 It is one of the top rated restaurants in Tbilisi and offers some of the best Georgian cuisine in the country.

 There has also become a wave of new restaurants popping up in Tbilisi that are experimenting with a range of cuisines.
 Most of these are set up by young entrepreneurs that are pushing cuisine to a new level in Georgia.

-This includes a wide variety of vegan and vegetarian restaurants, some of the best vegan restaurants are hummusbar, Kiwi Vegan Café, Mama Terra Veggie Corner, Muhudo and Leila.
+This includes a wide variety of vegan and vegetarian restaurants, some of the best vegan restaurants are Kiwi Vegan Café, Muhudo, and Café Leila.
 All offer vegan and vegetarian options as well as other dishes that cater for certain dietary requirements or allergies.

 You will certainly find something in Tbilisi that caters for your dietary needs and this is a great place to be for those who love experimenting with new foods.